kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <a href="#leaderworkerset-x-k8s-io-v1-RolloutStrategyType"><code>RolloutStrategyType</code></a>
 </td>
 <td>
-   <p>Type defines the rollout strategy, it can only be “RollingUpdate” for now.</p>
+   <p>type defines the rollout strategy, it can only be “RollingUpdate” for now.</p>
 </td>
 </tr>
 <tr><td><code>rollingUpdateConfiguration</code><br/>
 <a href="#leaderworkerset-x-k8s-io-v1-RollingUpdateConfiguration"><code>RollingUpdateConfiguration</code></a>
 </td>
 <td>
-   <p>RollingUpdateConfiguration defines the parameters to be used when type is RollingUpdateStrategyType.</p>
+   <p>rollingUpdateConfiguration defines the parameters to be used when type is RollingUpdateStrategyType.</p>
 </td>
 </tr>
 </tbody>